apptainer/singularity-userdocs/mpi.rst

 Running an MPI Application
 ==========================

-The standard way to execute MPI applications with hybrid Singularity containers is to run the native ``mpirun`` command from the host, which will start Singularity containers and ultimately MPI ranks within the containers.
+The standard way to execute MPI applications with hybrid {Singularity} containers is to run the native ``mpirun`` command from the host, which will start {Singularity}
+containers and ultimately MPI ranks within the containers.

 Assuming your container with MPI and your application is already built,